5

 • 2

 $\begingroup$ Are they travelling on a road?
 Good conditions?
-Are they going as fast as possible or taking a leisurely pace? $\endgroup$ Aug 24, 2017 at 16:10
+Are they going as fast as possible or taking a leisurely pace? $\endgroup$ Commented Aug 24, 2017 at 16:10

 • $\begingroup$ Yes, it's about right, maybe even a little optimistic.
 That is assuming that the carriage is travelling over a decent road.
 On poor roads or cross-country I'd say that 2 to 3 miles per hour would be more realistic. $\endgroup$